bot-ts/docs/utilities/dates-and-durations.md

----
-description: This section covers utilities for handling dates and durations using the `dayjs` library and the `tims` package.
-These tools allow you to manage time zones, format dates, and perform various date-related calculations easily.
----

 # Dates and Durations

 This section covers utilities for handling dates and durations using the `dayjs` library and the `tims` package.
 These tools allow you to manage time zones, format dates, and perform various date-related calculations easily.